GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_gaia_indicators_processing.md

 ---
 ## 9. Flood Exposure
 Estimates population and facility exposure to flooding using **GLOFAS flood hazard rasters** and **WorldPop demographic layers**.
-Flooded areas are identified by a configurable **flood threshold**, and exposure metrics are aggregated per administrative boundary.
+Flooded areas are identified by usign a threshold of 30 cm, and exposure metrics are aggregated per administrative boundary.

 This layer provides indicators for the number of people affected per demographic group and the percentage/count of critical facilities (education, hospitals, primary healthcare) impacted by flood events of different return periods (RPs).